LONDON MARKETS: FTSE 100 Gains Ground As ITV Bounces Up

 Continue Reading Below

-U.K. stocks moved higher Wednesday, buoyed by a rise for broadcaster ITV PLC after its financial update, as investors waited for an update on the health of the British economy.
+U.K. stocks moved higher Wednesday, buoyed by a rise for broadcaster ITV PLC after its financial update, while expectations for modest growth in the British economy were met.

-ITV (ITV.LN) topped the London benchmark early Wednesday, with a 4% rise that put the stock on course for its strongest gain since March.
-The maker of "Downton Abbey" backed its 2017 guidance and raised its dividend (http://www.marketwatch.com/story/itv-profit-falls-16-but-dividend-is-raised-2017-07-26), saying its 16% fall in first-half pretax profit was in line with its expectations.
+ITV (ITV.LN) topped the London benchmark early Wednesday, as its stock notched a 3% rise.
+The home of "Downton Abbey" backed its 2017 guidance and raised its dividend (http://www.marketwatch.com/story/itv-profit-falls-16-but-dividend-is-raised-2017-07-26), saying its 16% fall in first-half pretax profit was in line with its expectations.

 Continue Reading Below